 Never Put Off Until Tomorrow What You can Do Today!

-There is an old proverb which says "seith that the goodness that thou mayst do this day, do it, and abide nat ne delaye it nat til to-morwe".
-Simply put, we should live each day signifying God, as no one been assured tomorrow…So, let's not put off until tomorrow what God wants us to do today.
+There is an old proverb which says "seith that the goodness that thou mayst do this day, do it, and abide nat ne delaye it nat til to-morwe."
+Simply put, we should live each day signifying God, as no one is guaranteed tomorrow…So, let's not put off until tomorrow what God wants us to do today.
 It serves to develop the verity of the old proverb “that not anything should be put off until tomorrow that can be done today.”
 As a result, let's not put off nothing, that should be done today.

-We are living in a world today where people think they have plenty of time to live.
+We live in a world where people tend to believe they have plenty of time to live.
 Do you know we should put our limited time to good use?
 There is no man or not anything that has the power to guarantee that you are going to live a long time.
 It is time to stop thinking that there is plenty of time for living.
 Life is short; you do not have the time for waiting as you think you do.
 Live, think and act for today for “tomorrow” may be too late.

-Instead of watching life as it passes by, use a common sense scenario that involves imagining that today was your last day on earth.
+Instead of watching life as it passes by, we should use common sense scenario that involves imagining that today our last day on earth.
 Would you feel rushed?
-Because you’ve, feel you got a lot to do and a short amount of time to do it.
+Would we use the best possible use of our limited time?
 Would you be so very intense?
-Because you feel your life is so short or would you put your limited time to good use?
-Know that Putting things off is the biggest waste of time.
+If only we could know how short life is we would put our limited time to good use, recognize that putting things off is the most prominent waste of time.
 “Today” may be your last day on earth.
 We must live, think and act for today for “tomorrow” may be too late.

 Do you know what happens tomorrow is fate?
 So why not live, think and act for today?
 You should roll up your sleeves and started taking charge right now because you are responsible for each day.
 When opportunity knocks why not open the door, don't hesitate because tomorrow may be too late.
 Whatever you do, please do not do like many, they tend to gravitate back to their old habits of waiting for tomorrow; without realizing tomorrow may be too late.
 If today were your last day, what would you do?
 Would you make amends with someone you had wronged?

-Most would do everything to enjoy the time as much as possible, and they might take the opportunity to make a real change.
+If we knew our time was almost up most would do everything to enjoy the time as much as possible, and they might even take the time to make a real change.
 Sure, you can “do a lot of good things”—but you can do them anytime.
-If you want to take advantage of a real opportunity, you had better be thinking about repenting and make real changes in your life today.
+If you want to take advantage of a real opportunity, you better be thinking about repenting and make real changes in your life today.
 There is an urgency in life, what if you had a warning of when it will be your last day.
 Would you embrace the importance, instead of ignoring it?

 However, there is No need to wait for the warning of the last day because you will never receive one.
-As a matter of fact, most of us do not get the chance to know when our last day is, and even if God does warn us, we are not usually in a position to take it or we fail to take the opportunity to make a real change.
+Most of us do not get the chance to know when our last day is, and even if God does warn us, we are not usually in a position to take it, or we fail to take the opportunity to make a real change.
 Yes, we might have quite some time left.
 However, what if there’s not?
 We must live, think and act for today, for “tomorrow” may be too late.

 As I look around today - even reading different storylines on the web, I grasp at what's happening insofar as the unfolding events of so many tragedies and how utterly unprepared people are today, both spiritually and emotionally.
 From what I read on the web and witness around me, there seems to be no way to get through to people to convince them that life is short.
-Time waits for no one now are the time for living, thinking and so, act for today, not tomorrow, because tomorrow may be too late.
+Time waits for no man, therefore, now are the time for living, thinking and acting for today, not tomorrow, because tomorrow may be too late.

 Jesus Christ indicates, “He that heareth My word, and believeth on Him that sent Me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life” (John 5:24).
 It is best to be ready, you never know today, you might end up at St Peter's Gate.
 Are you prepared to die?
 Is your fate for eternity cast in Jesus Christ?
 Working toward accomplishing material things can wait, your sins cannot wait - don't hesitate.
 Repent of your sins today; tomorrow may be too late.